Nukesor/pueue/README.md

     `show` without `--watch` will print the stderr, which can be useful if the subprocess prompts for user input (This is often piped to stderr).

 `pueue log $key` Print the output and status of all executed commands.
+`pueue start --key`This command has three different behaviours, depending on if and which a key is given:
+    1. If the key of a paused process is given, the process will be started (`SIGCONT`), this happens even if the daemon is paused.
+    1. If the key of a queued process is given, the process will be started, this happens even if the daemon is paused or the max amount of processes is exceeded.
-`pueue start` Daemon will start to process the queue.
+    3. If no key is given, the daemon will start to process the queue.
 This will start all paused processes (`SIGCONT`).

 `pueue pause --wait --key $k` This command has two different behaviours, depending on if a key is given:
     1. If a key is given, pause the specified process by sending a `SIGSTOP`.
     2. If no key is given, stop processing the queue and pause all running processes.
 If the `--wait` flag is set, the daemon will pause, but all running processes will finish on their own.